HERC: Analyzing Cost Data

 The case of heteroscedastic errors

 Quite often the error for a particular observation in the cost regression will depend on the level of one or more regressors.
 This situation, known as heteroscedasticity, precludes the use of Duan's smearing estimator unless the heteroscedasticity can be modeled accurately.
 For example, if heteroscedasticity occurred only based on gender, then one could estimate separate smearing estimators for men and for women.
-The sources of heteroscedasticity may be more complicated in other situations, however, and in some cases it may be impossible to control for it sufficiently.
+The sources of heteroscedasticity may be more complicated in other situations, and in some cases it may be impossible to control for it sufficiently.

 There are several alternative approaches to this problem.
-A technical explanation is beyond the scope of this FAQ response; interested readers are encouraged to read the journal articles in the References section below.
+A technical explanation is beyond the scope of this page; interested readers are encouraged to read the journal articles in the References section below.
 Mullahy (1998) lays out the econometric problem in detail and derives the bias of the smearing estimator when heteroscedasticity is present.
 Manning and Mullahy (2001) and Basu et al. (2004) describe several alternatives: ordinary least squares on the natural log of y; GLM variants (such as gamma regression with log link and Weibull regression with log link); and the Cox proportional hazards model.
 They conclude that no single model is best under all circumstances.

 Applications of Cost Regression Methods to VA Data